Staff and Location

 Janette is the Office Manager for OTC since 2004 when the position was newly created.
 She came with many years of managerial experience in different industries including human resource management at a law firm and the corporate secretary’s office of a regional transportation agency.
-Janette handles the day-to-day operations of OTC from managing staff, faculty assignments and patent deadlines to budgeting and compliance.
+Janette handles the day-to-day operations of OTC from managing staff, faculty assignments, patent deadlines and data management to budgeting and compliance.
 She received her Bachelor of Science (magna cum laude) at Drexel.
 She also has her Associate’s Degree in Court Reporting and is a notary for the Commonwealth of Pennsylvania.

 Theresa C. Torres